Community Report 2017

 Clean Energy Economy

 This year our interns worked as mentors at Union Endicott’s Tiger Ventures entrepreneurial high school.
-This unique partnership allowed interns and staff to work with a small group of students on solar technology development.
-The interns and staff met with the students weekly and developed lesson plans and demos for the students to work on.
-We also worked with Solar One to organize teacher training sessions for grades K-5 and 6-12.
-These professional development sessions used hands-on activities and teaching strategies to help teachers bring solar and other clean energy technology concepts into the classroom.
+This unique partnership involved interns and staff working weekly with a small group of students building solar technology demonstration projects based on lesson plans we developed.
+We also organized teacher training sessions for grades K-5 and 6-12 in partnership with Solar 1, UE, and the Southern Tier Master Teachers program at Binghamton University.
+These professional development sessions used hands-on activities and teaching strategies to help teachers bring solar and other clean energy technology concepts into their classrooms.

-This year our Energy Corps Internship program will have hosted its 100th intern.
-Working mainly with students from Binghamton University, interns learn about solar power and energy efficiency, and work in the community to educate others on how to make going solar easy.
-Our interns have found their experiences here very valuable, and have gone on to study further or find employment in the energy field and related industries .
-Find out more here.
+Working mainly with students from Binghamton University, interns learn about solar power and energy efficiency, and work in the community to educate others on how to make energy improvements easy.
+Our interns have found their experiences very valuable, and many have gone on to further study or employment in the clean energy industry.

 Making Solar Accessible to Everyone

-Sometimes people cannot go solar due to not owning property, poor site conditions, or lack of credit.
-STSW is in the forefront of promoting community shared solar (CSS), which makes solar power from solar farms available to anyone.
+Most people cannot go solar on-site because they rent, lack credit, or have an unsuitable site.
+STSW is a leader in community shared solar (CSS) promotion and development, which makes solar power from solar farms available to anyone.